Soneso/as-soroban-examples/README.md

 ### 3. Run an example contract

 Navigate to the directory of the example you would like to run.
-E.g.

 ```shell
 cd hello_word
 ```

-Install the SDK:
+Install the AS Soroban SDK:

 ```shell
 npm install as-soroban-sdk